peondusud/proxy.wsgi/README.md

 python web proxy using nginx and wsgi

-deb package to install
+debian package to install
   python3 uwsgi_python34 nginx-full